tarekziade/blog/entries/web-servers-bench.rst

-Circus is now able to `bind and manage sockets <http://circus.readthedocs.org/en/latest/sockets/#sockets>`_, and in cunjunction with `Chaussette <http://chaussette.readthedocs.org>`_ you can run a full web stack.
+Circus is now able to `bind and manage sockets <http://circus.readthedocs.org/en/latest/sockets/#sockets>`_, and in cunjunction with `Chaussette <http://chaussette.readthedocs.org>`_ you can run a full web stack behind your favorite Web Server (Nginx, Apache etc.) -- read more about Circus stacks `here <http://circus.readthedocs.org/en/latest/sockets/#whycircussockets>`_.

 In other words, Circus can spawn as many Chaussette processes as you want, each one will act as a *web worker*: they'll all accept requests on the same socket.